空影

 Installing the WSL Subsystem#

-Prerequisites: You must be running Windows 10 version 2004 or later (build 19041 or later) or Windows 11.
+Prerequisites: You must be running Windows 10 version 2004 or higher (build 19041 or higher) or Windows 11.

 appwiz.cpl

-2. Check the following two items:
+2. Check the following two options:

 • Hyper-V